PeterHickman/smallq/README.md

 ### Client
 * If the client goes down before it processes the message the message is lost

-These things can be fixed
+These things can be fixed, perhaps